Athena Guidelines¶

 - In the case of Conditions Algorithms, the

-method should be overridden to return false though.virtual bool isReEntrant() const override { return false; }
+isReEntrant()method should be overridden to return false though.virtual bool isReEntrant() const override { return false; }

-Passing data between components
+Passing data between components¶

 - Data should be passed between algorithms by using

-instance. - If A component has a handle (
+WriteHandleandReadHandleinstances (orWriteCondHandleandReadCondHandleinstances for conditions information).
+These handles interact with the appropriateStoreGateSvcinstance. - If A component has a handle (

-) to component B, then data should be passed from A to B explicitly via function arguments and from B to A via function arguments or return values.
+ToolHandle,ServiceHandle) to component B, then data should be passed from A to B explicitly via function arguments and from B to A via function arguments or return values.

 - If an Algorithm creates a collection, a

-should always be used to record this collection to StoreGate.
-The Algorithm should have a correspondingWriteHandleKey
+WriteHandleshould always be used to record this collection to StoreGate.
+The Algorithm should have a correspondingWriteHandleKeyconfigurable property. - If an Algorithm reads a collection from StoreGate, a

 Warning

-Objects written to StoreGate should not be modified once the corresponding WriteHandle
+Objects written to StoreGate should not be modified once the corresponding WriteHandle has gone out of scope.

 In such cases, a copy of the object with the required updates should be made instead.
 (Exception: See information about "Decorations" for xAOD::Containers below.)

-xAOD Basics
+xAOD Basics¶

 (Add information from Attila's talk in SW weekly here.)